idio-lang/guide/idio-source/examples/json/ELK.rst

 .. code-block:: idio

-   curl --netrc --netrc-file (named-pipe-into print-netrc) ...
+   curl --netrc --netrc-file (named-pipe-from print-netrc) ...

 where the function ``print-netrc`` can be set up along the lines of: